checkedc/checkedc/README.md

 We have a position available for a
 [Principal Software Engineer](https://careers.microsoft.com/us/en/job/559081/Principal-Software-Engineer).
-We are looking for someone wih compiler and programming language implementation experience who is passionate about making software more secure and reliable.
+We are looking for someone with compiler and programming language implementation experience who is passionate about making software more secure and reliable.

 # Papers
 We presented a [research paper](https://www.microsoft.com/en-us/research/publication/checkedc-making-c-safe-by-extension/) on